Shengw3n/Shengw3n/README.md

 ## Hi there 👋, I'm Steven.
-Nice to meet you!
 I am a third year electrical engineering student at the University of British Columbia.
-Welcome to my github :partying_face:
+Welcome to my github! :partying_face:

 <h2 align="center">What I'm Up To</h2>
 <details>